magnusmel/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 ## 10 What Kind of Encryption Is Available in My Mendix App?

 Besides the default encryption at rest and in transit, users are able to implement column encryption or uploaded file encryption.
-Column and uploaded file encryption are supported out of the box via the [Encryption](https://appstore.home.mendix.com/link/app/1011/) module from the Mendix App Store using AES encryption.
+Column and uploaded file encryption are supported out of the box via the [Encryption](https://appstore.home.mendix.com/link/app/1011/) module from the Mendix App Store/Marketplace using AES encryption.